Outdoor FTTH / FTTx cable solution

 References and external standards

-For the fiber families referenced on this page, see ITU-T G.652 and ITU-T G.657.
+For the bend-insensitive fiber family specified on this page, see ITU-T G.657.
 For broader optical fiber cable standardization context, see the IEC 60794-1-1 family entry.